 Then extend to the rest of the hair.

 Which toner should I use on my freshly bleached hair?

 Ugly Duckling has a variety of toners which you can use, both permanent and demi-permanent.

 Look at the bleached root area and compare the color using the chart below in order to make your toner selection.

-How do I maintain my freshly bleached and toned hair?
+How do I maintain my freshly bleached and toned hair and roots?